SherG/cool-iron/blog/facebook-ads-roi.md

 ### Related reading

-<a href="/facebook-ad-meeting/>How to Prepare For Your First Meeting With a Facebook Ad Marketer</a>
+<a href="/facebook-ads-meeting">How to Prepare For Your First Meeting With a Facebook Ads Marketer</a>

 Not ready for Facebook ads?
 Explore <a href="/partnerships/">partnerships</a>.